notorioustaki/merch/README.md

 💫 About Me:
+Flutter Dev since 2019
+Now switching to Kotlin

-currently a flutter android developer , now learning kotlin and building apps with kotlin built few apps with flutter gthat includes a chat app , a weather app and medical app and other apps
+Built few apps with flutter that includes a chat app , a weather app and medical app and other apps

 🌐 Socials:
 Instagram [LinkedIn](https://linkedin.com/in/Taki Chiter)